Chargeback Recovery Seems Out of Reach? Not With This Valuable Insider Info!

 Representment offers you a counterbalance to a system that needs to be checked.
 If no one stands up to say, “the rules are broken,” then there will be no incentive for anyone to do anything that might address friendly fraud and other issues.

 If more merchants start fighting back, then the card schemes will sit up and take notice.
-This was already demonstrated with the Visa Claims Resolution initiative introduced in 2018; the introduction of the VMPI plugin gave merchants a powerful tool to instantly eliminate a segment of their chargebacks.
+This was already demonstrated with the Visa Claims Resolution initiative introduced in 2018; the arrival of the Visa Order Insights plugin (previously known as Visa Merchant Purchase Inquiry, or VMPI) gave merchants a powerful tool to instantly eliminate a segment of their chargebacks.
 That kind of reform only happens when merchants make it clear that it’s necessary.

 Get the Tools & Expertise You Deserve